 A conservation program that requires agricultural production use to stop shall not qualify as an allowed use under these rules.

 A conservation program or easement that results in a reduction of agricultural production below commercially viable levels, or that causes conservation or habitat management to become the primary use of the property in lieu of commercial agricultural production, shall be considered a change in use and subject to review under Section IV.E (Change in Use) and potential enforcement under Section VII.F (Breach of Contract).
 The continuation of limited grazing or other agricultural activity solely for vegetation management or compliance purposes shall not be considered sufficient to meet the requirement that the land be devoted to the commercial production of agricultural commodities.
+A conservation easement or conservation program shall not be used to establish compliance with the requirement that contracted land be devoted to bona fide commercial agricultural production where the terms of the easement or program prevent, restrict, or materially interfere with such production.

+A conservation easement, deed restriction, covenant, or other private encumbrance affecting contracted land shall not supersede, modify, waive, or otherwise limit the landowner's obligations under the Williamson Act Contract or these Rules.
+The County shall retain the authority to determine compliance with the Williamson Act Contract notwithstanding the existence of a conservation easement or other private restriction.

+Prior to entering into a conservation easement or other conservation program that permanently restricts agricultural production or agricultural management on contracted land, the landowner shall submit the proposed terms to the Agricultural Preserve Administrator for a compatibility determination.
+The Administrator may require the complete easement, deed restriction, management plan, or other governing documents necessary to determine whether the proposed conservation program is compatible with the Williamson Act Contract.